 Nonprofits are similar to the association environment in that their focus is often to organize a range of community educational programs and activities related to the cause and its mission.

-However, a good piece of advice for anyone interested in pursuing any career in a nonprofit environment is that it’s important to choose a cause where you have a personal stake.
-Many people seek jobs in a nonprofit environment because they think that the position will be stable and safe from the economy’s impact.
-This simply is no longer true.
+However, a good piece of advice for anyone interested in pursuing any career in a nonprofit environment is that it is vital to choose a cause in which you have a personal stake.
+Many people seek jobs in a nonprofit environment because they think that the position will be stable and safe from the economy’s impact, but this is not always true.

 The good news is that many leaders in nonprofits still want to have a team that cares about the cause.
-They are able to sense who is sincere, and who is looking for short-term experience.
-Find nonprofit event jobs by checking out NPO.net.
+They are able to sense who is sincere, and which candidates are simply looking for short-term experience.

 Government Event Jobs